notion-enhancer/notion-enhancer/README.md

 5. [download this enhancer](https://github.com/dragonwocky/notion-enhancer/archive/master.zip) & extract to a location it can safely remain (this must be in the windows filesystem, even if you are running the script from the wsl).
 6. ensure notion is closed.
-7. optional: to remove previous versions of notion enhancer, run `cleaner.py`
+7. optional: to remove previous applications of the notion enhancer, run `cleaner.py`
 8. optional: modify the `resources/user.css` file to your liking (see [styling](#styling)).
 9. run `customiser.py` to build changes.